AtomLinter/linter-puppet-lint/README.md

 The `puppet-lint` gem must be installed.
 If you don't have puppet-lint installed, please follow the instructions [here](http://puppet-lint.com/).

-But basically you should do `gem install puppet-lint`
+Basically, you should execute `gem install puppet-lint`.

 ### Compatibility

-__Since the 0.5.0 version this package is no longer compatible with old versions of puppet-lint__ because we are using now a custom log format with
-%{line} and %{column} placeholders.
-If you have an old version of puppet-lint installed please follow the instructions for the puppet-lint gem installation to ensure that you have the last version of puppet-lint.
+__Since the 0.5.0 version this package is no longer compatible with old versions of puppet-lint__ because we are using now a custom log format with `%{line}` and `%{column}` placeholders.
+If you have an old version of puppet-lint installed, then please follow the instructions for the puppet-lint gem installation to ensure that you have the latest version of puppet-lint.

 ### Plugin installation